Carmen Lasorella

-Carmen Lasorella (born 28 February 1955) is an Italian journalist, news anchor and television presenter.
+Carmen Lasorella (born 28 February 1955) is an Italian journalist, former news anchor and television presenter.

 Life

 Lasorella was born in Matera and grew up in Potenza, Basilicata.
-While still in highschool, she started to write for La Gazzetta del Mezzogiorno at 14 years old.
-After graduating in law at the Sapienza University of Rome, she worked for Il globo daily newspaper and Radiocor and ANSA news agencies.
-In 1979 she debuted as a newscaster for the TG3.
-In 1984 she moved to TG2, which she hosted for 11 years becoming one of its most iconic figures.
-In 1987 she was the first Italian war correspondent for television following the Italian navy during the Iran–Iraq War.
-In the early 1990s, she covered conflicts in the Horn of Africa such as the Fall of the Derg regime and the Djiboutian Civil War.
-She did the last interview of Somali leader Siad Barre.
+While still in high school, she began writing for La Gazzetta del Mezzogiorno at the age of 14.
+After earning a law degree from Sapienza University of Rome, she worked for the Il globo daily newspaper and the Radiocor and ANSA news agencies.
+In 1979, she made her debut as a newscaster for TG3.
+In 1984, she moved to TG2, where she served as an anchor for 11 years, becoming one of its most iconic figures.
+In 1987, she became the first Italian television war correspondent, embedding with the Italian Navy during the Iran–Iraq War.
+In the early 1990s, she covered conflicts in the Horn of Africa, including the fall of the Derg regime and the Djiboutian Civil War.
+She also conducted the final interview with Somali leader Siad Barre.

-In 1995 she survived an ambush in Mogadishu, where her security guards and her colleague Marcello Palmisano lost their lives.
-The reason behind the massacre remains unknown although some speculated the victims were erroneously involved in the "banana war" between the Italian-Somali joint venture Somal Fruit and Sombana, a local company under the Dole corporation, both of which allegedly employed mercenaries for the area's control.
-Lasorella and her crew were apparently mistaken for Somal Fruit executives by the gunmen on the payroll of the rival faction.
-Both companies denied involvement in the incident.
-She also documented events in Middle and Far East interviewing personalities like Yasser Arafat, Shimon Peres, Han Dongfang and Aung San Suu Kyi.
-She hosted several talk shows from the mid 1990s to early 2000s and was appointed general director of San Marino RTV from 2008 to 2012.
-In 2019 she ran for the regional election in Basilicata with a civic list but withdrew her candidacy a month before the vote.
+In 1995, she survived an ambush in Mogadishu in which her security guards and her colleague, Marcello Palmisano, lost their lives.
+The motive behind the massacre remains unknown, although some speculated the victims were inadvertently caught up in the "banana war" between the Italian-Somali joint venture Somal Fruit and Sombana, a local company owned by the Dole Corporation.
+Both companies allegedly employed mercenaries to control the area.
+Lasorella and her crew were apparently mistaken for Somal Fruit executives by gunmen on the payroll of the rival faction.
+Both companies denied any involvement in the incident.
+Additionally, she documented events in the Middle and Far East, interviewing prominent figures such as Yasser Arafat, Shimon Peres, Han Dongfang, and Aung San Suu Kyi.
+She hosted several talk shows from the mid-1990s to the early 2000s and was appointed General Director of San Marino RTV, serving from 2008 to 2012.
+In 2019, she ran in the Basilicata regional elections on a civic list but withdrew her candidacy a month before the vote.

+Personal life

+Carmen Lasorella is divorced and has no children.
+She considers herself Roman Catholic.